-- 1. Monitor productivity rates and report to supervisors monthly. - 2.
-Individual goal setting and follow-up between staff and clinical supervisor when a staff person is not meeting the productivity standard for their server type. - 3.
-Monitor alternative productivity standards for non-clinical job classifications including nurses, the psychiatric emergency team, peers, and program coordinators.
+- 1. Develop productivity dashboard for supervisor use. - 2.
+Individual goal setting and follow-up between staff and clinical supervisor when a staff person is not meeting the productivity standard for their server type.

-Monitoring mechanisms: QIC and clinical supervisors monitor productivity through monthly reports.
+Monitoring mechanisms: QIC and clinical supervisors monitor productivity through Productivity Dashboard.